aiminy/IS-Seq/README.md

 ### Use INSPIIRED pipeline to get IS:

-In order to use INSPIIRED pipleine on our in-house generated data sets, we implemented a concise version of of INSPIIRED pipeline by re-using some codes in INSPIIRED pipeline.
+In order to use INSPIIRED pipleine on our in-house generated data sets, we implemented a concise version of INSPIIRED pipeline by re-using some codes in INSPIIRED pipeline.
 We used this concise version on both our in-house generated data sets and INSPIIRED data set.

 #### For the INSPIIRED data set